OcelotWalrus/F-15EX/aircraft/F-15/README.md

 - The addition of custom FlightGear AI scenarios for either strike, target interception or dogfight situations
 - Added a dragchute (all variants and don't depend on liveries like the F-16 for example)
 - Added `I` keybind to toggle emergency flare/chaff release (10/sec instead of 2/sec)
+- You now have to hold Ctrl-Q to release flares/chaffs, instead of pressing once to trigger and once again to stop loop
 - Addition of gear, brakes and flaps overspeed damage : when flaps are oversped (about 250 kts), they go to 0 degrees and are locked - when gear is oversped, one of the three gear will be broken - when parking brakes are oversped (about 50 kts) or wheel brakes are oversped (about 150 kts), brakes will not work anymore